quzeem91/Danny_ma-SQL-Challenge-week-2-soln/README.md

 | 105         | 25                            |

 ---
-**What was the difference between the longest and shortest delivery times for all orders?**
+**5. What was the difference between the longest and shortest delivery times for all orders?**

     WITH delivery_duration  AS (SELECT  Distinct c.customer_id ,r.order_id,LEFT(duration,2):: int duration_in_mins
     FROM pizza_runner.runner_orders r